 async and finish statements also jointly define what statements can potentially be executed in parallel with each other.
-Consider the finish-async nesting structure shown in Figure 6.
+Consider the finish-async nesting structure shown in Figure 4.
 It reveals which pairs of statements can potentially execute in parallel with each other.
 For example, task A2 can potentially execute in parallel with tasks A3 and A4 since async A2 was launched before entering the finish F2, which is the Immediately Enclosing Finish for A3 and A4.
 However, Part 3 of Task A0 cannot execute in parallel with tasks A3 and A4 since it is performed after finish F2 is completed.

-1.1.3 Exception Semantics
+1.1.3 Array Sum with two-way parallelism